Please read ALL the information below for details

 Places: A depth or eco (or terra) psychological look at one particular place can be an homage to that place and a powerful read for others.

 Esoteric topics: Many of you are gifted practitioners of astrology, I-Ching, Tarot, divination techniques, and other esoteric subjects that also fascinated C.G.
 Jung himself.
 Please share your expertise and submit any of your work which you think others who are interested in depth psychology may benefit.
+We also welcome works on yoga, religion, mysticism, and alchemy, provided they are grounded in depth psychological foundations or interpretations.

 Film Analysis: This would include a depth psychological, symbolic, or alchemical take on a film (from any era).
 I once did an alchemical take on “Black Swan” and I’ve seen various good interpretations of Avatar, the Matrix, and other blockbusters.
 However, we are equally interested in smaller and more obscure movies so don’t hold back if something is speaking to your psyche.